 How to get an internship with a big graduate employer

 You can find internship vacancies advertised on TARGETjobs.
-Or if you know that a company runs a graduate scheme, chances are it will have an internship programme too – most employers have a careers website where you can find out.
+Or if you know that an organisation runs a graduate scheme, chances are it will have an internship programme too – most employers have a careers website where you can find out.

 Don’t be lulled into a false sense of security by deadlines that seem ages away.
 If an employer gets enough good internship applications before the set deadline, it may cut the application period short.
 To be on the safe side, as soon as you see an internship advertised, start work on your application so you can submit it in good time.

 The application and selection process at high-profile employers is often similar to the process for graduates.
 It typically involves an online application form and taking part in online ability tests and either game-based or video-based tests.
 If you pass these, you will then usually have to take part in a video interview (although some recruiters still run phone interviews instead).
 Finally, you will be invited to an assessment centre, which usually includes a second interview – the assessment centre may be held virtually.

 - Read our advice on online applications and student CVs.

 - Find out more about online ability tests and game-based assessments.
 You can also practise numerical, verbal and inductive reasoning tests by taking the Graduate Benchmark, which also allows you to assess your strengths in these areas.

 - Check out our advice on how to shine in interviews.
 We’ve also got tips on handling video interviews and have compiled a handy dos and don’ts guide for Zoom interviews.

 - Take a look at our tips on succeeding at assessment centres, including virtual ones.

 At each stage of the recruitment process, you will be assessed against specific skills that the employer seeks in employees; they may also be interested in whether you share and act in accordance with their corporate values.
 The skills and values sought should be listed in the job description or on the employer’s corporate website.